justsomerandomdude246/Sign_Language_Converter/README.md

 ## Project Structure

-- `backend/`: Contains the server-side code and YOLOv8 model processing.
+- `Sign_Language_Converter/`: Contains the server-side code (django backend) and YOLOv8 model processing.
 - `frontend/`: Contains the React-based web interface for uploading media and displaying results.
 - `requirements.txt`: Lists the Python dependencies required for the project.